yachty66/Stablecharacter/README.md

 before getting into marketing and probably getting dozens of new user i should figure out how to handle the case

 i probably need to do some kind of marketing for that stuff now. the question is what is the best way of doing marketing for this now. i probably can do some kind of

+bugs to tackle in the project:

+- when user uses chat in landing page interface happens and he logs in after this the chat is not getting transferred
+- its possible that the same type appears in the notifications sidebar